ruff-drivers/ruff-v1-usb-camera-manager/README.md

 #### `mount`

-The `mount` event informs that one usb camera is pluged into the system.
+The `mount` event informs that one usb camera is plugged into the system.

 #### `unmount`

-The `unmount` event informs that one usb camera is pluged from the system.
+The `unmount` event informs that one usb camera is plugged from the system.

 ## Camera API References